The First Sunday of Advent (B) – November 29th, 2020

 (Ps 79)

-1. O shepherd of Israel, hear us,
+O shepherd of Israel, hearken,

-look down from heaven and see.
+look down from heaven, and see;

-the vine your right hand has planted.
-Response
+and protect what your right hand has planted

-give us life that we may call upon your name.
-Response
+give us new life, and we will call upon your name.

 SECOND READING